Helping Tribal Libraries Connect

 How does the E-Rate program work?

-The process starts with identifying the services you need and then submitting a request for competitive bids (FCC Form 470) for those services to USAC.
+The process starts with identifying the services you need and then submitting a request for competitive bids (FCC Form 470) for those services (and equipment) to USAC.
 USAC will then post these requests on its website for service providers to bid on.

-After waiting at least 28 days and evaluating all the bids received, you then select the most cost-effective eligible services and equipment, using price as the primary factor.
-After you sign a contract or establish a service agreement, you may then seek discounts for services by submitting an FCC Form 471 application within the filing window.
+After waiting at least 28 days and evaluating all of the bids received, you then select the most cost-effective eligible services and equipment using price as the primary factor.

-After reviewing the applications, USAC will issue you a funding commitment and you can begin receiving discounts on the services that USAC has approved.
 Once services begin, applicants must confirm to USAC and report status by submitting an FCC Form 486.
-After FCC Form 486 has been processed by USAC, either the applicant or their service provider can begin the process of invoicing USAC for reimbursement of the approved discounts.
+After FCC Form 486 has been processed by USAC, either the applicant or their service provider can begin the process of invoicing USAC for reimbursement of the discounted costs of the approved services and equipment.

 All forms are submitted through the E-Rate Productivity Center (EPC), which is the account and application management portal for the E-Rate program.
 E-Rate program participants use this tool to manage program processes, receive notifications, and contact customer service.